abbreviatedman/spellbound/data/quotes.md

 194
 00:11:07,720 --> 00:11:11,008
-Yeah, no, my family's not...
+Yeah, no, my family's not…

 195
 00:11:11,080 --> 00:11:12,889